kkesley/kkesley/src/assets/project-content/maximumeffort.md

 The website holds information regarding the team, and it provides an interface to register for available tournaments.
 When visitors are registered for a tournament, they can see their schedules and the tournament's current progress.

 #### Admin System
 The admin system is used to manage contents for the website including profiles for the entire team and each member of the team.
-The admin can also create new tournaments which will be reflected in the website.
+The admin can also create new tournaments which will be reflected in the website. **The website has been brought down and not available for public anymore.**

 ## Tech Stack
 #### Front-End